Roulette: Prediction methods

 Whereas betting systems are essentially an attempt to beat the fact that a geometric series with initial value of 0.95 (American roulette) or 0.97 (European roulette) will inevitably over time tend to zero, engineers instead attempt to overcome the house edge through predicting the mechanical performance of the wheel, most notably by Joseph Jagger at Monte Carlo in 1873.
 These schemes work by determining that the ball is more likely to fall at certain numbers.
 If effective, they raise the return of the game above 100%, defeating the betting system problem.

 Edward O. Thorp (the developer of card counting and an early hedge-fund pioneer) and Claude Shannon (a mathematician and electronic engineer best known for his contributions to information theory) built the first wearable computer to predict the landing of the ball in 1961.
 This system worked by timing the ball and wheel, and using the information obtained to calculate the most likely octant where the ball would fall.
 Ironically, this technique works best with an unbiased wheel though it could still be countered quite easily by simply closing the table for betting before beginning the spin.

-In 1982, several casinos in Britain began to lose large sums of money at their roulette tables to teams of gamblers from the USA.
+In 1982, several casinos in Britain began to lose large sums of money at their roulette tables to teams of gamblers from the US.
 Upon investigation by the police, it was discovered they were using a legal system of biased wheel-section betting.
 As a result of this, the British roulette wheel manufacturer John Huxley manufactured a roulette wheel to counteract the problem.

 The new wheel, designed by George Melas, was called "low profile" because the pockets had been drastically reduced in depth, and various other design modifications caused the ball to descend in a gradual approach to the pocket area.
 In 1986, when a professional gambling team headed by Billy Walters won $3.8 million using the system on an old wheel at the Golden Nugget in Atlantic City, every casino in the world took notice, and within one year had switched to the new low-profile wheel.